 A step-by-step guide to buying SingularityNET

-Step 1.
-Register for an account with an exchange that lists AGI
+Set up an account with an exchange that supports AGI in three steps.

 Step 2.
 Deposit funds into your account